hedi-ee/infectious-diseases-toolkit/national-resources/estonia.md

 ## Health authorities
 <!--- A section to list and provide context to agencies/authorities/institutions which define public health measures and policies --->
-In Estonia, infectious disease data is mainly collected by [The Estonian Health Board](https://www.terviseamet.ee/en) and made publicly available as open data.
+In Estonia, infectious disease data is mainly collected by [The Estonian Health Board](https://www.terviseamet.ee/en) (HB) and made publicly available as open data.
 The Health Board also provides guidelines:
 * for the health authorities (all guidelines in Estonian)
   * [Monkeypox guidelines for healthcare workers](https://www.terviseamet.ee/et/ahvirougete-juhised-tervishoiutootajatele)
   * [Hospital infections](https://www.terviseamet.ee/et/nakkushaigused-menuu/tervishoiutootajale/haiglanakkus)